How DI editors are spending their COVID-19 social-distancing time — and why we’re doing this

 Editor-in-Chief Marissa Payne

 Mostly, I’ve been covering the news, editing the news, reading the news, and thinking about the DI and my team amid this pandemic.
 I miss the DI crew quite a bit.
 Other than that, I’ve been sleeping a lot.
-Like, I slept for 30 hours on Friday and Saturday alone, and I’ve taken several shameless midday naps.
-I did human tasks such as cleaning and laundry.
+Like, I slept for 30 hours last Friday and Saturday alone, and I’ve taken several shameless midday naps.
 I’ve called my parents after, honestly, not being super communicative with them last week as the new temporary reality set in (sorry, mom and dad).
+Wednesday’s news of no spring commencement was tough for us, but I’m hoping the UI offers optional December commencement or something so those who want to return and have their moment can.
+(The UI is working on options — we’ll report answers when the UI has them!)

 As far as exciting nonwork happenings go, I walked to the Pentacrest on Tuesday just to check that the Old Capitol was still there.
 (It is, with its golden dome shining bright as usual.)
 The weather was nice and sun was shining, so it was reassuring to have some semblance of normalcy and hear the usual Iowa City sounds for a little bit.
 I sat down on some grass until it became too chilly.

-For the rest of my down time, I plan to re-watch lots of The West Wing, eventually bake some brownies so I can eat the batter and enjoy some brownie sundaes (and of course offer some to my roommate, who has kindly kept me fed while on a bit of a baking spree), take walks outside when the weather permits, and depending on how busy online classes and largely remote DI work keep me, I’ll read as well.
+For the rest of my down time, I plan to re-watch lots of The West Wing, eventually bake some brownies so I can eat the batter and enjoy some brownie sundaes, take walks outside when the weather permits, and depending on how busy online classes and largely remote DI work keep me, I’ll read as well.
 I plan to pick up where I left off over winter break in former UI President Sandy Boyd’s memoir, A Life on the Middle West’s Never-Ending Frontier.

+I’ve been drinking Kool-Aid, Capri Suns, and playing the Disney Suite Life of Zack and Cody Pizza Party Pickup game every now and then to cope with this.
+I’ve found it also helps to make plans with people for whenever this pandemic ends to have something in the however-distant future to look forward to, because I do believe we will get through this.

 Managing Editor Brooklyn Draisey